 Border City Pictures was established in 2004 by award-winning director/shooter Matt Gallagher and Emmy©-nominated producer Cornelia Principe.
-Together they have released four documentaries.
+With the release of PREY, together, they have produced five documentaries.
 The Rise and Fall of the Grumpy Burger premiered at Hot Docs 2008, had a limited theatrical run at Cinematheque Ontario and Winnipeg and was broadcast on TVO and Knowledge Network.
 The feature documentary, Grinders, for which Matt was nominated for a Canadian Screen Award for Best Direction, premiered at Hot Docs in 2011 and aired on TVOntario, SCN, Access, Knowledge Network and Canal D in Quebec.
 The Motherload premiered on CBC’s Doc Zone and has been awarded prizes at the Chicago International Film/TV Festival and at the Worldfest Houston Festival.
-How to Prepare For Prison, their latest feature, was commissioned by TVO and premieres at Hot Docs 2016.
+The feature, How to Prepare For Prison, was commissioned by TVO and premiered at Hot Docs 2016.

 MATT GALLAGHER - Director/Shooter

 Matt is an award-winning director with over 20 years experience in documentary production.
-Having directed and shot three feature documentaries, numerous shorts for the NFB, and several one-off docs for CBC and TVO.
+Having directed and shot four feature documentaries, numerous shorts for the NFB, and several one-off docs for CBC and TVO.

 He has directed big-budget documentaries and documentary series for History Television, CBC, BBC, The History Channel, W Network, and the Food Network.
 His documentaries have screened at Hot Docs, Yorkton, Atlantic Film Festival and at Input.